cautiouskurns/TacticalArena/Assets/Docs/ProjectOverview.md

   - Base implementation class reducing code duplication across movable objects
   - Display information formatting for debugging and movement tracking

+#### Combat Systems
+- **CombatManager.cs**: Central combat coordination and attack request management
+  - Attack request processing with comprehensive validation pipeline
+  - Turn-based attack tracking with configurable attacks per turn limits
+  - Attacker and attackable registration with centralized management
+  - Combat state management and event coordination across all systems
+  - Integration with AttackValidator, AttackExecutor, and TargetingSystem
+  - Combat rule configuration and enforcement with team restrictions
+  - Event system for combat state changes and system coordination

+- **AttackValidator.cs**: Multi-stage attack validation and target acquisition
+  - Comprehensive validation pipeline with state, team, position, and line-of-sight checks
+  - Adjacent tile attack validation with diagonal attack support
+  - Line-of-sight integration with ObstacleManager for tactical positioning
+  - Valid target discovery and filtering with team and state validation
+  - Attack range validation with configurable distance limits
+  - Validation result reporting with detailed failure reasons for debugging

+- **AttackExecutor.cs**: Attack animation coordination and damage application
+  - Attack animation timing with customizable duration and visual effects
+  - Damage application coordination with health management integration
+  - Visual effects triggering with particle systems and animation support
+  - Attack completion tracking with event callbacks for system coordination
+  - Concurrent attack management with state validation and cleanup
+  - Integration with IAttacker and IAttackable for lifecycle management

+- **TargetingSystem.cs**: Target selection UI with visual feedback and range indicators
+  - Interactive target selection with mouse input and raycast detection
+  - Target highlighting with pulsing effects and valid/invalid target distinction
+  - Attack range visualization with configurable materials and indicators
+  - Target hover effects and preview system for tactical decision making
+  - Integration with AttackValidator for valid target discovery and filtering
+  - Targeting mode management with activation, cancellation, and cleanup

+- **CombatInputHandler.cs**: Combat-specific input management and integration
+  - Multiple attack input modes: click-to-attack, attack mode toggle, double-click, right-click
+  - Integration with SelectionManager for seamless combat input coordination
+  - Combat mode activation with visual cursor changes and feedback
+  - Input timing management with cooldown and spam prevention
+  - Event system integration with combat state changes and targeting
+  - Configurable input settings and debugging support

+- **IAttacker.cs**: Interface contract for units capable of attacking
+  - Attack capability validation with state, cooldown, and turn tracking
+  - Attack properties including damage, range, and attacks per turn
+  - Team assignment integration for attack validation and restrictions
+  - Grid position support for range calculations and tactical positioning
+  - Event callbacks for attack lifecycle with success and failure handling
+  - Display information formatting for debugging and combat UI

+- **IAttackable.cs**: Interface contract for units that can receive damage
+  - Damage reception with health management and death state handling
+  - Target validation with team, state, and capability checking
+  - Health properties including current/max health and alive state
+  - Grid position integration for attack range and targeting calculations
+  - Event callbacks for damage, death, and health changes
+  - Display information formatting for debugging and health UI

+- **AttackCapability.cs**: Component implementation of IAttacker interface
+  - Attack properties configuration with damage, range, and turn limits
+  - Attack state management including cooldown, stun, and capability states
+  - Turn-based attack tracking with automatic reset functionality
+  - Integration with Unit and TeamAssignment for tactical coordination
+  - CombatManager registration for centralized attack management
+  - Validation integration with attack request processing

+- **TargetCapability.cs**: Component implementation of IAttackable interface
+  - Health management with current/max health tracking and validation
+  - Damage application with reduction, reflection, and invulnerability support
+  - Death handling with unit integration and event coordination
+  - Team validation for attack restrictions and tactical gameplay
+  - Status effects support including stun, invulnerability, and healing
+  - Integration with Unit and TeamAssignment for tactical coordination

 ### Scene Objects
 - **Main Camera**: Configured for orthographic isometric perspective
   - Position: Calculated for optimal 4x4 grid view